 - Marietta Middle School

 - Marietta High School

 TEAM Clubhouse serves as a place where adolescents (ages 13-19) and their families can come to feel at home and participate in life mending activities.
 Some benefits of The Clubhouse include empowerment, companionship, and maintaining one’s balance in life.
 Clubhouse components include: a Social Component, Educational Support Services, Employment Services, Peer and Family Support Services, Aftercare and Relapse Prevention Services.
-Doug Clubhouse Brochure 16
+Brochure Team Clubhouse

 The Hartmann Center is a therapeutic, structured, residential treatment program for adolescents, ranging in age from 13 to 17 years old, with substance abuse issues and/or co-occurring mental health disorders.
 Brochure Hartmann 4-2018 , Española- Brochure_Hartmann